NervanaSystems/ngraph/doc/sphinx/source/frameworks/paddle_integ.rst

       - BuildNgIO: Gets input and output variables.
       - GetNgFunction: Obtains the nGraph function used in the calculation.
 It matches entire pattern of the input to the output and saves functions that need to be called repeatedly.
-      - BuildNgFunction : builds nGraph functions.
+      - BuildNgFunction: builds nGraph functions.
       - Run: calls backend execution  and exchange data with the paddle.
       - Related code :
          - paddle/fluid/operators/ngraph/ngraph_engine.h
          - paddle/fluid/operators/ngraph/ngraph_engine.cc

-3. **nGraph bridge**: Converts PaddlePaddle operators to nGraph operators The Ngraph bridge converts the supported operators, and the transformed ngraph node ( node ) will be used to construct the ngraph calculation graph.
-The conversion of the operator is concentrated in the ngraph /ops directory, and the operator has separate files for easy management.
-For the conversion of operators, there is a common unified interface to facilitate code development and understanding of operator transformation.
-The relevant interfaces are as follows:
+3. **nGraph bridge**: Converts PaddlePaddle operators to nGraph operators The nGraph bridge converts the supported PaddlePaddle operators to nGraph operators to reconstruct the subgraph with nGraph's intermediate representation.
+The convertable operators are located in the ngraph/ops directory, and each operator has its own files for easy management.
+For the conversion of operators, there is a common unified interface to facilitate code development and operator transformation.
+The relevant interfaces are

       - Get InputNode: The input node used to obtain the conversion operator.
 The node has unordered graph management.
       - SetOutputNode: An operator management diagram for adding the operator of the first conversion.